Accidents Happen, Let Us Help

 Eye injuries or trauma to the eye area can be stressful and frightening.
 Your eyesight is precious, and anything that might put it at risk needs to be dealt with immediately.

 When an accident occurs, call our office right away.
-We will assess your situation and recommend next steps.
-We provide emergency care in office or you can call our main office line which is also a 24-hour emergency call line.
+We can assess your situation and recommend next steps, whether that means seeing an optometrist or going directly to an emergency room.

 If our office is closed, you should proceed to your nearest hospital.